 A: [C503.3.1, C504].
 There are several kinds of roof work.
 Some of them trigger compliance with the IECC envelope requirements, some do not.

-• Roof replacement is defined as the process of "removing the existing roof covering, repairing any damaged substrate and installing a new roof covering."
-During roof replacements, section C503.3.1 requires the roof deck to be brought into compliance with the IECC thermal envelope requirements if "the existing roof assembly is part of the building thermal envelope and contains insulation entirely above the roof deck."
+• Roof replacementis defined as the process of "removing the existing roof covering, repairing any damaged substrate and installing a new roof covering."
+During roof replacements, section C503.2.1 requires the roof deck to be brought into compliance with the IECC thermal envelope requirements if "the existing roof assembly is part of the building thermal envelope and contains insulation entirely above the roof deck."
 Roof replacement presents a unique opportunity to add insulation.
 We strongly recommend that you meet or exceed the minimum insulation requirements, if feasible.
-Most roof membrane replacements will fall into this category due to the practice of repairing damaged substrate or insulation.
-Projects should plan to insulate the amount feasible as discussed below.
-Given the passivity of insulation, exceeding the minimum level will provide additional value for years to come.
-See below if there is not adequate room to provide the insulation called for.
+Unlike mechanical and electrical systems that can fail, insulation works from the time it is installed until it is damaged or removed; therefore, the benefits of insulation improvements last the life of the building.
+See below if there is not adequate room to provide the insulation required.

-• Roof recover is defined as "the process of installing an additional roof covering over a prepared existing roof covering without removing the existing roof covering."
+• Roof recoveris defined as "the process of installing a new roof covering over an existing roof covering without removing the existing roof covering."
 Section C503.1 indicates that roof recovers are not required to meet the IECC insulation and envelope requirements.

 Q: For a low slope roof replacement, what should be done if there is not enough room to provide the full R-30 insulation and install flashings properly?

-A: [C503.5] C503.5 explains that new service hot water systems that are part of the alteration must comply with C404 (Service water heating).
+C503.5 explains that new service hot water systems that are part of the alteration must comply with C404 (service water heating).
 C404.5.1 identifies the maximum allowable piping length from the nearest source of heated water.
 The objective is to allow heated water to be available in a reasonable period of time and avoid running the water while waiting for heated water, particularly as efficient fixtures become the norm.
 New lavatory faucets with 0.5 gpm flow rates are only flowing about 1 ounce per second.
 Meeting the maximum piping length may be achieved in several different ways, such as through a circulated loop or a point-of-use heater.
-If a circulated loop is used, C404.6 would come into play for the heated water circulating or temperature maintenance system.
-Additional information on circulating systems may be found in this Smart Tip.
+If a circulated loop is used, C404.6 sets requirements for the heated water circulating or temperature maintenance system.
+This Smart Tip provides additional information on circulating systems.

 Residential Questions